jchatel/quickmail-next-docs/integrations/webhooks.md

 Using QuickMail webhooks makes it easy to fetch data from the workspaces under your organization and consolidate it.

+**Note** Webhooks is only available to accounts on the Agency Plan.

 Here are the available webhook events:

 - First open